Maui's dolphin abundance estimate

 Maui's dolphin abundance estimate report (PDF, 3,061K)

-This estimate, published in 2005, was made from extensive aerial surveys by Otago University in 2004.
+This abundance estimate, published in 2006, was made from extensive aerial surveys by Otago University in 2004.
 The researchers then used a statistical model to come up with the estimate.
-This suggested that there were around 111 dolphins left (the 95% confidence interval was 48-252).
+This suggested that there were around 111 dolphins left (with a 95% confidence interval of 48-252).

 back to top